Jomsaruj/refactoring/README.md

 #### Why refactoring

 * Code is changed during development process.
-* Improve the code, because your first version of code is not always the best.
+* Improve the code, because your first version is not always the best.

+### When to refactoring

+Signs that code needs refactoring sometime called "code smells".
+Here is some example of code smells.

+* Duplicate code
+* Long class, method or parameter list
+* Divergent Change
+* Feature Envy
+* Complex expression

+#### Where is the refactoring goal

+To answer the question "What is good code", we should backup and ask "What do customers(stakeholders) want".
+Here is some example of good code.

+* Easy to use - not too complex and understandable
+* Does what user wants - easy to modify, changed according to feedback
+* Efficient - avoid duplicate function, use caching
+* No errors or defects - unit testing, CI